imensah/WAVDeSc/README.md

   <strong><h1>WAVDeSc: Wavelet Denoising for single-cell RNA-seq Data</h1></strong>
 </p>

-This repository contains a tool for denoising single-cell RNA-seq (scRNA-seq) data.
+This repository contains the data, scripts and notebooks used to generate the figures in our analysis of **scRNA-seq denoising methods** (DCA, ENHANCE, MAGIC, SAVER) and `WAVDESC` the tool we propose.
 WAVDeSc leverages biorthogonal wavelet transforms to decompose scRNA-seq data into different frequency components and applies Bayesian thresholding to remove noise.
 The pipeline comprises three main phases: Signal Decomposition, Thresholding, and Signal Reconstruction aimed at producing a denoised output.
 The approach enables the recovery of technical zeros and enhances quality while preserving important biological signals and improving downstream analyses.
+All scripts are stored in the [`scripts/`](./scripts) directory.

+---

-## Repo structure
+## Repository Structure

 ## Features